UK uses new powers to rule on Cuadrilla shale gas permits

 "If Cuadrilla is given permission to frack in Lancashire, it will be against the wishes of its residents, and its council, both of which have made their views against this risky process very clear," said Donna Hume, senior energy campaigner at environmental group Friends of the Earth.

+Cuadrilla said it had noted the minister's decision and was looking forward to presenting its appeals case.

-Chancellor George Osborne on Wednesday confirmed the creation of a shale wealth fund that would receive up to 10 percent of tax revenue from shale gas developments for investments in communities affected by the projects.
+Finance minister George Osborne on Wednesday confirmed the creation of a shale wealth fund that would receive up to 10 percent of tax revenue from shale gas developments for investments in communities affected by the projects.
+(Editing by David Holmes)

 * Cyclone takes out 2.5 mln tonnes thermal coal - Noble (Updates with new prices, China's return to market, fresh comment, graphics)